-The priorities Council has identified tie into the key issues in the Long Term Plan and the projects we will undertake.
+The priorities Council has identified tie into the key issues in the Draft Long Term Plan and the projects we will undertake.
 The Key Issues section is one of the most important in the document.
-The key issues we've identified are listed below, however, we encourage you to read the information on them in pages 32-53 of Volume 1 of the Long Term Plan, which states what the issues are and what the Council is planning to do about them.
+The key issues we've identified are listed below, however, we encourage you to read the information on them in pages 36-55 of Volume 1 of the Draft Long Term Plan, which states what the issues are and what the Council is planning to do about them.
 These pages also contain any major changes to the services that Council currently delivers.
+The Newsline Summary document contains a summary of the key issues.